Karuna2020/open-data/README.md

 **API endpoint:** https://open-data.karuna2020.org

-For example, our geographic locations file is available at https://open-data.karuna2020.org/geography.json
+For example, the list of contributors is available at https://open-data.karuna2020.org/contributors.json

 ## 👩‍💻 Development